Leopold Neubauer

-Leopold Neubauer (born 15 October 1889 in Vienna, date of death unknown) was an Austrian international footballer who played as a striker.
+Leopold Neubauer (15 October 1889 – 16 February 1960) was an Austrian international footballer who played as a striker.
+He was born in Vienna.

 International career

 Neubauer played for Austria's senior football team back when Austria was still part of Austria-Hungary.
 He represented Austria at the Olympic Games in 1912, where he scored once in a regular Olympic match and once in the consolation tournament.